cjbarrows/morbles/README.md

 ## Todo

+[x] TECH DEBT: replace GateHandoff and PhysicsMapping for Air => Gate
+    - um, that was easy
+        [ ] oops, except the Bumper => Gate interaction needs to be fixed (again) [ ] and now the 2nd ball into a gate (from a mapping) needs to be fixed
+              - I think a ball coming from a bumper should knock the first ball out...
+                  [ ] try making a new animation system for the balls [ ] BUG: level editor seems broken
-[ ] TECH DEBT: replace GateHandoff and PhysicsMapping for Air => Gate [ ] additional game components? steal from that programming game (Turing Tumble)?
+[ ] additional game components? steal from that programming game (Turing Tumble)?
     [ ] stopper/catcher
 [ ] should it count as success if you still have balls left / balls in play?